I made roasted almond slivers (aka haystack cookies) with chocolate for the first time at our annual Christmas cookie bake in 2002.

 And every year, old and new recipes are tried, baked, and decorated.
 Partly to taste the cookies themselves and also to give them away as a small gift.

 To make haystack cookies, you need almond slivers.
 For a serving of 9 large cookies or 18 small ones, 1 cup of almond slivers are sufficient.
 Use unsalted almonds for this haystack cookie recipe!

 You will also need 1 ¼ cups of chocolate.
 The more couverture, the more chocolaty it tastes.

 Here, as always, it depends on personal taste.
 If you prefer it to be intense, with a rich chocolate flavor, it is best to use dark chocolate.
 The dark chocolate version can also be refined wonderfully with dried cranberries if you want something fruity.

 If you like it really sweet, go for the white couverture.
 The white couverture is less intense than the dark chocolate but much sweeter.
 Raisins get along extraordinarily well with white chocolate and offer a pleasant change or addition here.
 You should definitely try it at least ONE TIME!

-The classic version, which I am describing here, is the roasted almond slivers with milk chocolate.
+The classic version I am describing here is haystack cookies with milk chocolate.
 They do not need any other fruit because they are so tasty, just the way they are.
 The milk chocolate offers a good, down-to-earth taste, and combined with the roasted almonds, your mouth waters. 🙂

 If you have a particular brand of chocolate in mind that you like particularly well, I recommend that you prefer it to the couverture.
 This choice will give you the desired chocolate taste excellently paired with the roasted almond slivers.

-To successfully create the chocolate almond slivers, you will need the following utensils, which you should prepare before you start your chocolate creation.
+To successfully create haystack cookies, you will need the following utensils, which you should prepare before you start your chocolate creation.

 - 1 Pan for roasting the almond slivers